Facing Your Federal Sentencing Hearing and Prison Placement

 For those who are facing their federal prison sentencing hearing today, the Presentence Report is the key to their immediate future prison placement and successful reentry.

-PPRS Prison Match™ PSR appears to be the only online resource for this content, in this format.
+PPRS Prison Match™ PSR will be the only online resource for this content, in this format.

 - In the federal system; more than 86% of those indicted go to prison – Full Stop, (In the state system; greater than 75% of those indicted wind up in prison).